Education, Licensure and Certification (3)

 B.S.: Chemical Engineering, Ege University 2002

-Dr. Serdar Ozturk is currently an associate professor in Biomolecular Engineering program at Milwaukee School of Engineering (MSOE).
+Dr. Serdar Ozturk is currently an associate professor in the Biomolecular Engineering program at Milwaukee School of Engineering (MSOE).
 Before joining MSOE in Fall 2013, he worked as a postdoctoral research associate in the department of Nuclear Engineering at Texas A&M University.
 He is the organizer of BioE Reverse career fair.
 He has actively involved in the growth of BioE program and sought opportunities to introduce this unique program to the industry.
 He has served as an advisor to many industry sponsored senior design and also undergraduate research projects.
 He teaches thermodynamics, heat and mass transfer, reactor design, unit operations, and chemistry courses in the Physics and Chemistry Department.
 He strives to implement a pedagogy that promotes a thought-provoking, challenging, interactive and friendly learning environment in his courses.

 Areas of Expertise (7)